blukatdevelopment/FPS_Framework/Planning/README.md

 **Health**
 DONE An Actor should have health ranging from 0 to 100.
 DONE The Actor should have at least one hitbox as a means for weapons to deliver damage.
-A dead Actor should rotate on its side as to indicate it is dead.
+DONE A dead Actor should rotate on its side as to indicate it is dead.
 A dead actor's input handler should ignore all non-menu input.